FrancescJR/bitpanda-task1/README.md

 with only the routes, some config, and some customizations to find the vendor in the parent directory is there.

 I have deleted several files that are not needed to complete this task.
-I am afrais I wasn't as throughtly as I would have liked.
-Laravel gives you many functionalities out of the box, for this very same reason, it's a very a poor choice to use it as an API backend.
+I am afraid I wasn't as throughtly as I would have liked.
+Laravel gives you many functionalities out of the box -many frontend-, for this very same reason, it's a very a poor choice to use it as an API backend.
 Lumen might have been better.
 Symfony even better.

 ### Docker

-I might have overcomplicated the docker part since I didn't want to use Sail, but I have been using it's files anyway.
+I might have overcomplicated the docker part since I didn't want to use Sail, but I have been using its files anyway.
 Since I changed the directory structure, I had to customize that too, that's why I couldn't use it as is.